open-wc/open-wc/packages/building-rollup/README.md

 export default createDefaultConfig({ input: './index.html' });
 ```

-In addition to outputting your app as a module, it also outputs a legacy build of your app and loads the appropriate version based on browser support.
+In addition to outputting your app as a module, it outputs a legacy build of your app and loads the appropriate version based on browser support.
 Depending on your app's own code, this will work on Chrome, Safari, Firefox, Edge and IE11.

 ## Config features
 `modern-config.js`: